end2endzone/end2endzone-hugo/content/blog/2014-09-01-diy-bedroom-under-the-bed-led-lighting.md

 * $8.13 - LED strips from ebay.
 See [screenshot here](/wp-content/uploads/2014/08/LED-strip.png).
 * $2.29 - 2 pin Connector Wire Cable For 3528 Single Color LED Strips from ebay.
 See [screenshot here](/wp-content/uploads/2014/08/Connectors.png).
-* $7.15 -&nbsp;36 Watts power supply from ebay.
+* $7.15 - 36 Watts power supply from ebay.
 See [screenshot here](/wp-content/uploads/2014/08/Power-supply.png).
-* $0.00 -&nbsp;Power cord.
+* $0.00 - Power cord.
 (I have many lying around)
-* $6.02 -&nbsp;LED dimmer from ebay.
+* $6.02 - LED dimmer from ebay.
 See [screenshot here](/wp-content/uploads/2014/08/Dimmer.png).
 * $3.98 - 3-way power switch from the hardware store.
 * $4.00 - Colored wire (I used gauge 18awg) from dollar store
 * $0.00 - Male and Female [RCA connectors](https://www.google.ca/search?q=RCA+connectors&tbm=isch) (I have many lying around)

 Total cost: $**31.57**

-* The cost of usual items such as screws and glue is not included in the cost of the project.
+\* The cost of usual items such as screws and glue is not included in the cost of the project.

 ## Preparation time